Cajuns

-While Cajuns are usually described as the descendants of the Acadian exiles who went to Louisiana over the course of Le Grand Dérangement, Louisianians frequently use Cajun as a broad cultural term (particularly when referencing Acadiana) without necessitating descent from the deported Acadians.
-Although the terms Cajun and Creole today are often portrayed as separate identities, Louisianians of Cajun descent have historically been known as Creoles.
+While Cajuns are usually described as the descendants of the Acadian exiles who went to Louisiana over the course of Le Grand Dérangement, Louisianians frequently use Cajun as a broad cultural term (particularly when referencing Acadiana) without necessitating race or descent from the deported Acadians.
+Although the terms Cajun and Creole today are often portrayed as separate identities, Louisianians of Acadian descent have historically been known as, and are, a subset of Creoles (synonymous for "Louisianais", which is a demonym for French Louisianians).
 Cajuns make up a significant portion of south Louisiana's population and have had an enormous impact on the state's culture.

 While Lower Louisiana had been settled by French colonists since the late 17th century, many Cajuns trace their roots to the influx of Acadian settlers after the Great Expulsion from their homeland during the French and British hostilities prior to the French and Indian War (1756 to 1763).
+Most Acadians can trace their ancestry back to approximately 50 families who were living in Port Royal, Acadia, now Annapolis Royal, Nova Scotia, in 1671.
 The Acadia region to which many modern Cajuns trace their origin consisted largely of what are now Nova Scotia, New Brunswick, Prince Edward Island plus parts of eastern Quebec and northern Maine.

-Since their establishment in Louisiana, the Cajuns have become famous for their French dialect, Louisiana French, and have developed a vibrant culture including folkways, music, and cuisine.
+Since their establishment in Louisiana, the Cajuns have become famous for their French dialect, Louisiana French, and have developed a rich culture including folkways, music, and cuisine.
 Acadiana is heavily associated with them.

 Etymology and historical usage of the term

-The American English "Cajun" is derived from Acadian French Cadien.
-After the American Civil War, bourgeois Louisiana Creoles increasingly used Cajun as the designation for Creoles from the Cajun Country or Creoles from the lower class, replacing the term petits habitants (which referred to Creoles of the peasant class).
-The term Creole, on the other hand, increasingly came to designate urban Creoles from New Orleans or Mobile, Alabama, often from the middle class (bourgeoisie) or the aristocracy (grands habitants).

-In the twentieth century, the word "Creole" became the subject of much debate.
-Anglo-Americans (who adhered to a strict black/white dichotomy) struggled with the concept of a culturo-linguistic identity not based in race, and they identified the term "Creole" with mixed racial origins—a taboo and socially undesirable association for white Creoles due to the implementation of racial segregation & Jim Crow laws at the turn of the 19th century, as their classification within the imposed black/white dichotomy did impact them economically when they dealt with Anglo-Americans.
-It was during this time that "Cajun" began to eclipse "Creole" as the default French Louisianian term.
+The term "Cajun" comes from a rural pronunciation of Acadien (Acadian).

+Civil War usage

+The first usage of the term "Cajun" came about during the American Civil War, during the Union's invasion of French Louisiana.

+After conquering Vermilionville, the capital of Nouvelle Acadie (New Acadia) in 1863, Lieutenant George C. Harding of the 21st Indiana Infantry used the term "Cajun" to describe the region's inhabitants:

+I will try and tell what a Cajun is.
+He is a half-savage creature, of mixed French and Indian blood, lives in swamps and subsists by cultivating small patches of corn and sweet potatoes.
+The wants of the Cajun are few, and his habits are simple...
+I can not say that we were abused by the Cajuns.

+A correspondent for the New York Herald reported: "Our forces captured some prisoners.
+Many deserters and refugees came within our lines.
+The rebel deserters are principally French Creoles, or Arcadians..."

+In 1863, war correspondent Theophilus Noel reported for his newspaper: "You must not use the word Cagin, implying thereby that there is any nigger blood in the party to whom you are talking."